 The task is to strengthen the weakened cartilage that has caused the nose to collapse inward.
 To do this, grafts are taken from elsewhere to provide additional support to the existing nasal structure.
 In many cases, such a reconstructive procedure should take two to four hours.

 Recovery should be relatively quick.
 Most patients can return to work and other daily activities within a week from surgery.
 More strenuous activities, such as exercise, can be resumed in four to six weeks following surgery.

 Side Effects and Risks

 There may be some bruising and swelling after surgery, but both should begin to subside within the first week or two after the surgery.
-The nose may feel numb or have reduced sensation.
+The nose may feel numb or have a reduced sensation.
 This is common and should subside within the first month or two following surgery.
-The main risks from this type of reconstructive surgery are bleeding or infection.
-However, the chances for either are very small.
+The principal risks of this type of reconstructive surgery are bleeding or infection.
+However, the chances for either is very small.

-There is no reason why patients cannot have a corrective surgery done to repair a previous cosmetic surgery that did not work.
-The whole idea behind facial plastic surgery is to make the face look more symmetrical.
-If a previous cosmetic surgery does not achieve that, patients certainly should look into corrective cosmetic surgery as an option to give them the appearance they desire.
+There is no reason why patients cannot have corrective surgery to repair previous cosmetic surgery that did not work.
+The whole idea behind facial plastic surgery is to make a face look more symmetrical.
+If an earlier cosmetic surgery does not achieve that, patients certainly should look into corrective cosmetic surgery as an option to give them the appearance they desire.

 To schedule a primary nose surgery or revision rhinoplasty with Dr. Vincent Marin, contact Marin Aesthetics today.
 Our staff will schedule a consultation so patients can find out if they are good candidates for a rhinoplasty procedure.
 Dr. Marin will develop a treatment plan and advise patients of possible solutions.